Mr-MeerMoazzam/Amazon-Kinesis-Video-Streams-CPP-Producer-setup-with-GStreamer-Plugin-and-JNI/README.md

 - `access-key` -- The AWS access key that is used to access Kinesis Video Streams.
 You must provide either this parameter or credential-path.
 - `secret-key` -- The AWS secret key that is used to access Kinesis Video Streams.
 You must provide either this parameter or credential-path.
 - `credential-path` -- A path to a file containing your credentials for accessing Kinesis Video Streams.
 For example credential files, see Sample Static Credential and Sample Rotating Credential.
 For more information on rotating credentials, see Managing Access Keys for IAM Users.
 You must provide either this parameter or access-key and secret-key.

-For examples of common use cases, you can look at Example:[Examples](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin.html)
+For examples of common use cases, you can look at Example:[Kinesis Video Straem Examples](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin.html)